Web Site Information

 If you want to maximize the quality of photographs viewed on your computer screen, set your monitor's display properties to 24 bit or 32 bit color (true color).
 To check or adjust these settings on a 'Windows' PC right click on any blank area on your desktop and select properties from the pop up menu.
 Click the settings tab.
 Select 24 bit or 32 bit color from the 'colors' drop down menu.

 If these photos look too dark or too light, you may have to adjust your monitor's gamma.
 Gamma adjustment is accomplished by setting your monitor's brightness and contrast controls properly.
 As a general rule, gamma adjustment should start with raising the contrast control on your computer monitor to 80% or more of it's adjustment range.
 Do the fine tuning with the 'lightness / darkness' control.
-To check and adjust your monitor's gamma level and color depth settings click on the following link to see a Gamma and Color Settings Check Chart.
-You should be able to see each individual shade from pure black to pure white and all the colors smoothly blending together without any banding or speckle like effects.
-You will probably need to use more than the test page's recommended 25% for brightness.
-Use your browser's back button to return to this page after you have adjusted your monitor according to the instructions on this test page.
+To check and adjust your monitor's gamma level and color depth settings you can read the following article on Norman Koren's web site.
+Gamma and Color Settings.About Steve

 Death Valley National Park - Salt Creek, Jan 2003